SherlockPsy/Life/laws/MASTER_WORLD.md

 - is not paused by silence,
 - is not controlled by narration.

 Time anchors continuity.
-Time does not decide outcomes.
+Time never decides outcomes.

 ---

-### III.2 Perception of Time (Critical Clarification)
+### III.2 Perception of Time

-1) Any person may:
+Any person may:

-   - look at a clock,
+- read a clock,
 - check a phone,
-   - read a watch,
 - notice daylight or darkness,
 - infer lateness or duration.

-2) Writing about **perceived or read time** is allowed for all people.

-This includes explicit clock readings when perceived.

-Valid examples:
+Writing perceived time is allowed.

+Examples:
 - “She checks the clock.
 It’s 08:10.”
-- “His phone says 23:47.”
+- “His phone reads 23:47.”
-- “It’s later than she expected.”

-3) Time awareness is not time control.
+Perception of time is not control of time.

 ---